 Musicians Institute has a strong commitment towards student growth and the development of individual responsibility.
 To further this goal, MI recognizes that catastrophic injuries or illnesses while attending our school would be financially devastating, and therefore should be minimized or eliminated altogether.
 This can be accomplished by ensuring that each student is offered affordable and appropriate medical coverage.
-Musicians Institute endorses a policy of health insurance, and encourages all students on MI’s campus who do not currently have appropriate coverage to enroll in our comprehensive health insurance plan, which is underwritten by Anthem Blue Cross of California.
+Musicians Institute endorses a policy of health insurance, and encourages all students on MI’s campus who do not currently have appropriate coverage to enroll in our comprehensive health insurance plan.
 You may, however, provide your own comparable coverage.

 Musicians Institute’s health insurance plan is designed to protect students from incurring medical costs, should anything happen during your time at school.

 The current policy rate is $150 per month.

 - Medical coverage up to $250,000 per accident or sickness

 - Only $25 co-payment for outpatient visits (no deductible)

 - Pays 100% after $50 co-insurance payment for hospitalization

 - Toll-free number available for students to use regarding claims